Jagz Nation, Vol. 2: Royal Niger Company: Background and promotion

 Jesse Jagz started creating the album by recording a mixture of ideas for two months.
 After the two-month period, his team sifted through the music and selected the album's final track list.
 He chose the album's title to sensitize Nigerians about their history and said he made the album for his core fans.
 He describes the album as two steps above Jagz Nation, Vol. 1: Thy Nation Come, and said he wanted to stay away from reggae influential sounds for sentimental reasons.
 He hopes people find healing from the album and wants people who are hurting to find comfort in it.

 On March 17, 2014, the album's cover art was released to the general public.
 It is inspired by René Magritte and is symbolic of a man standing with a fruit and apple blocking his face.
 The concept behind Magritte's work revolves around revealing one thing and hiding another.
 The cover art features a model holding different things that symbolize the culture of Nigeria.
 Jagz Nation, Vol. 2: Royal Niger Company was initially meant to be a mixtape and was initially titled The Transfiguration of Jesse Jagz.
 On March 28, 2014, Jesse Jagz made the album available for digital streaming on SoundCloud.
 On August 2, 2014, he held the second edition of the Jesse Jagz Experience concert at the AGIP Recital Hall; he called it "The Greatest Concert" and performed with a 16-man hip-hop orchestra band.

-The album's lead single "The Search (Radio)", which was released on May 15, 2014, includes rap verses by Jumar and Dugod.
+The album's lead single, "The Search (Radio)", was released on May 15, 2014.
+It includes rap verses by Jumar and Dugod.
 The song's accompanying music video was directed by J.O King.
 The music video for "Sunshine", the album's second single, was directed by Terver Trump and released on March 17, 2015.